 Given the parameters of the task at hand-making enrollment projections for all UW System campuses using a common methodology-we believe that the NCES-based model which was selected is the most appropriate choice.
 There are, however, certain caveats that should be kept in mind in interpreting our results.
 As with all projections, the model is limited by the nature and availability of relevant quantitative data.
 Some data, like detailed race/ethnicity data by age and year, is not available at the required unit of analysis.
 Moreover, unanticipated changes or errors in future forecasts of independent variables-unemployment rate for example-will cause actual enrollments to deviate from these projected values.
 Secondly, this model is best applied on the detailed population and economic estimates available at the state-level.
-As such, regional variations in population trends within Wisconsin can be found in the appendix.
+As such, regional variations in population trends are not explicitly taken into account.
+Further detail and context on regional population trends within Wisconsin can be found in the appendix.
 Finally, forthcoming changes in program, recruitment and retention strategies whose impacts have yet to be captured in historical data were not integrated into the model.